 Excellent for low-light imaging applications

-The Evolve 128 delivers the highest frame rates available with extreme sensitivity for demanding low-light applications ranging
+The Evolve 128 delivers the highest frame rates available with extreme sensitivity for demanding low-light applications

 from In Vivo imaging to Single Molecule Fluorescence.
 As the leader in quantitative performance, the Evolve 128 provides

 researchers an enhanced imaging tool with on board camera intelligence.
 Features such as Quant-View® combined with superior

 stability, enables precise and accurate research measurement and reproducible results.

 - Measure and Quantify Your Data in Photoelectrons